CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 * much better notes than you made on the first attempt = 95-98% accuracy
 * highest speed at which you can make readable notes = 98% accuracy

 Again, accuracy is measured by the transcript, not by the shorthand.
-Your exam speed, should you take one, may be lower, depending on the requirements of the exam.

-Instead of doing two extra hours each week, do the following:
+You should be able to make 100% accurate notes if you slow down just a bit more.
+That is your exam speed.

+#### Weekly Plan

 For reading, Swem recommends:
 * 5x15=75 minutes on the manual, until you can apply the theory without hesitation at 125wpm.